sonaiyasahil10/sonaiyasahil10/README.md

 - 👋 Hi, I’m @sonaiyasahil10
-- 👀 I’m interested in Robotics and Automation
+- 👀 I’m interested in Software and Robotics
--  🌱 I’m currently learning python and ROS
+-  🌱 I’m currently learning Python and Full Stack Development
-- 💞️ I’m looking to collaborate on Python, ROS projects or any Automation projects to help myself build a strong foundation.
 - 📫 How to reach me?
 Mailid: sonaiyasahil10@gmail.com

 <!---